 This massive attendance makes it advisable to buy tickets, whose cost is about 6 euros, in advance.

 Temperatures in June in Rome

 The weather in Rome in June has not yet reached the high temperatures characteristic of its summer.
 Average highs are between 27ºC and 29ºC, while lows are in the range of 17ºC to 18ºC.

 On the other hand, rains can make an appearance in the Italian capital during the month of June, as the historical average indicates that there are usually about 10 days of rainfall in the city.

 The best way to be sure of the weather that awaits you on your visit to Rome is to visit this weather forecast page a few days before your departure.

 What to wear when visiting Rome in June

-As I said, it is always advisable to check the weather before starting the trip.
-Generally speaking, if you travel to Rome in June you should bring light and fresh clothes, although it never hurts to include a thin sweater or similar garment in case one night it gets too cold for your liking.
+As I have noted, it is always advisable to check the weather before you start your trip.
+Generally speaking, if you are traveling to Rome in June, you should bring light and cool clothes, although it never hurts to include a thin sweater or similar garment in case it gets too cold for your liking.

 It is also essential that the shoes you wear are very comfortable, as Rome is an ideal city to enjoy long walks on foot.

 Tourist crowds in Rome in June